See? Nothing has happened.

 That’s just my humble opinion.

-Many of the things I try to reflect on in my articles are founded from my own experiences as a professional consultant / interpreter / translator, as well as those years I spent as an immigrant in the USA.
+Many of the things I try to reflect on in my articles are founded from my own experiences as a relocation adviser, as well as those years I spent as an immigrant in the USA.

 When we live in a foreign country we play by a new set of rules.
 That’s something we all should be aware of from day 1.
 No excuses.